codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

    holding:
    - holders:
      - synchronization-wf-6lf8b
-     semaphore: argo/ConfigMap/my-config/workflow?repository=denis-codefresh/argo-workflows&branch=main
+     semaphore: argo/ConfigMap/semaphore-config/workflow?repository=denis-codefresh/argo-workflows&branch=main
 ```

-#### Selector concurrency synchronization with value differentiation
+#### Selector concurrency synchronization resolving to different template values

 In the third scenario, we have the same workflows, `synchronization-wf-1` and `synchronization-wf-2`, also configured with the _selector_ concurrency.
 They also share the same semaphore configuration and key with weight 1.

-The difference is that in this scenario, the workflows use _different_ selectors.
+The difference is that in this scenario, the `selector templates` in both workflows resolve to different values, resulting in different semaphore keys for each workflow.
 In `synchronization-wf-1`, the Git branch is set to `main`, and in `synchronization-wf-2`, it is set to `feature`.

 {% include image.html
   lightbox="true"